Coal News We love to talk!

 "Adani stands ready to deliver on its long term future with Queensland, pending the resolution of a small number of outstanding legal challenges.
 As the company has previously indicated, if those issues are finalised, construction can commence in 2017," she added.
 Adani welcomes today's decision in bringing that vision one step closer to fruition.

-- Centre to conduct mines auction on behalf of states Read more
+- Centre to revisit rules on central power pool Read more